laxa88/app-test-panda/README.md

 ## Development Notes

+### Themed colours

+This project comes included with some naive theme approach using React contexts.
+To see this in action, go to `src/theme.js` and change the value `currentTheme` to `sakura`, then reload the page.

 ### Using Storybook to develop components

 When writing components, it is impractical to use an existing page within the app as placeholder for work-in-progress.
 Storybook helps provide a sandboxed and organised environment for such a situation.